 This example shows how to form an antenna array with a custom antenna radiation pattern and then analyze the array's response pattern.
 Such a pattern can be either from measurement or from simulation.

 Depending on the application, practical phased antenna arrays sometimes use specially designed antenna elements whose radiation pattern cannot be represented by a closed-form equation.
 In addition, even when the element pattern is well understood, as is the case with a dipole antenna, the mutual coupling among the elements can significantly change the individual element pattern when the element is put into an array.
 This makes the closed-form pattern less accurate.
-Thus, for high fidelity pattern analysis, one often needs to use a custom radiation pattern from measurement or simulation.
+Thus, for high fidelity pattern analysis, one often needs to use a custom radiation pattern obtained from measurements or simulations.

 Figure 1: Spherical coordinate system convention: a) as used in HFSS, b) as used in Phased Array System Toolbox™.